 The “need” for fortifiers and preterm formulas disappears for some babies if we simply give them more breastmilk.

-How do bovine milk fortifiers help growth?
+Do bovine milk fortifiers help growth?

 Adding multi-nutrient fortifiers to breast milk is associated with short-term increases in weight, length and head growth.
-However by 12 months of age no differences were found between infants receiving fortified breast milk and those receiving unfortified breast milk.1112 Lucas et al also report on a study that showed breast milk fortifiers can help short-term growth when breast milk intake is high, but long term benefits were not proven.13
+However by 12 months of age no differences were found between infants receiving fortified breast milk and those receiving unfortified breast milk.1011 Lucas et al also report on a study that showed breast milk fortifiers can help short-term growth when breast milk intake is high, but long term benefits were not proven.12

 Risks of adding bovine based fortifiers to human milk